Israel and Hamas extend their truce, but it seems only a matter of time before the war resumes

 Monday’s releases bring to 51 the number of Israelis freed under the truce, along with 19 hostages of other nationalities.
 So far, 150 Palestinians have been released from Israeli prisons.
 Israel has said it would extend the cease-fire by one day for every 10 additional hostages released.

-Most of the freed hostages appeared to be physically well, but an 84-year-old woman released Sunday was hospitalized in critical condition because she had not had access to her medication in captivity.
-They have mostly stayed out of the public eye, but details of their captivity have started to emerge.
+The hostages freed from Gaza have mostly stayed out of the public eye, but details of their captivity have started to emerge.

 In one of the first interviews with a freed hostage, 78-year-old Ruti Munder told Israel’s Channel 13 television that she was initially fed well in captivity but that conditions worsened as shortages took hold.
 She said she was kept in a “suffocating” room and slept on plastic chairs with a sheet for nearly 50 days.